 Are You a Candidate for a Catheter Ablation?

-Are you battling common symptoms of atrial fibrillation, such as irregular heartbeat, heart palpitations, and rapid heart rate, and wondering if you are a candidate for catheter ablation?
+Are you battling common symptoms of atrial fibrillation, such as an irregular heartbeat, palpitations, or a rapid heart rate, and wondering if you are a candidate for catheter ablation?

-From a practical perspective, catheter ablation patients are generally under 80 years of age and have a left atrium of normal size, though a dilated (enlarged) left atrium will not always exclude you as a candidate.
-Your doctor will also check to see how much blood fills your left atrium (atrial volume) during the cardiac cycle and whether your left ventricle is working normally.
-Having high left atrial volume or left ventricular dysfunction may not exclude you from having a catheter ablation but the procedure success could be lower.
+From a practical perspective, catheter ablation patients are generally under 80 years of age and have a left atrium of normal size.
+However, a dilated (enlarged) left atrium will not always exclude you as a candidate.
+Your doctor will also check how much blood fills your left atrium (atrial volume) during the cardiac cycle and whether your left ventricle is working normally.
+Having high left atrial volume or left ventricular dysfunction may not exclude you from having a catheter ablation.
+However, the probability of procedure success may be lower.
 Learn more about predictors of catheter ablation success.

-It's important to seek treatment sooner rather than later, particularly if you are still having afib episodes while taking antiarrhythmic medication .
-That's because atrial fibrillation is a progressive disease.
-If afib is not treated, patients can transition from paroxysmal atrial fibrillation to persistent atrial fibrillation and eventually to longstanding persistent atrial fibrillation.
-The greater the severity of atrial fibrillation, the harder it is to cure.
+It’s important to seek treatment sooner rather than later, particularly if you still have afib episodes while taking antiarrhythmic medication.
+That’s because atrial fibrillation is often a progressive disease.
+If afib is not treated, patients may transition from paroxysmal atrial fibrillation to persistent atrial fibrillation and eventually to longstanding persistent atrial fibrillation.
+The greater the severity of atrial fibrillation, the harder it is to stop.

 At first, afib activity is focused in the pulmonary vein region, which is the starting point for afib for over 90% of patients with paroxysmal atrial fibrillation.
-For most people with paroxysmal afib, ablating the pulmonary vein region terminates the afib, although more than one catheter ablation procedure may be needed.
+For most people with paroxysmal afib, ablating the pulmonary vein region terminates the afib.
+However, more than one catheter ablation procedure may be needed.

-However, if left untreated, afib can create new pathways for it to cycle, or perpetuate, in the heart.
-Often these new pathways or entry points are in other areas of the heart, so atrial fibrillation activity is no longer focused in the pulmonary vein region.
+If left untreated, afib can create new pathways to cycle or perpetuate in the heart.
+These new pathways or entry points are often in other areas of the heart, so atrial fibrillation activity is no longer focused in the pulmonary vein region.
 Over time, this also changes the structure of tissue in the heart (atrial remodeling).
-Catheter ablation has lower success rates treating persistent and longstanding persistent atrial fibrillation because of atrial remodeling.1 To learn more about why persistent and longstanding persistent afib are harder to treat, see Can Catheter Ablation Successfully Treat Persistent Atrial Fibrillation.
+Catheter ablation has lower success rates when treating persistent and longstanding persistent atrial fibrillation because of atrial remodeling.1 To learn more about why persistent and longstanding persistent afib are harder to treat, see Can Catheter Ablation Successfully Treat Persistent Atrial Fibrillation.

 Preparing for Catheter Ablation